wttech/bobcat/docs/_docs/guides/first-aem-test.md

 }
 ```

-- `AemAuthorPage` is extend version of `Page.class` it contains method to retrieving component page object from preview mode.
-Thanks to this we can check if configuration was correct
+`AemAuthorPage` is an extended version of `Page.class`, it contains the method to retrieve a component page object from preview mode.
+Thanks to this we can check if the configuration is correct.

 ### Text Component

-Then we will create Page Object that represents Text Component available in AEM.
-We will use both `PageObjectInterface` and `PageObject`
+Now we will create a Page Object that represents the Text Component available in AEM.
+We will use both `PageObjectInterface` and `PageObject`:

 ```java
 package com.bobcat.test.pageobjects;